BenjaminLiu6194/LearnLangChain/README.md

 # LearnLangChain
-A Short Tutorial App for Langchain, was curious how it works.
+A short tutorial App for Langchain, I was curious how it works.